nixpulvis/avrm/README.md

 # AVR from Scratch

 Bare metal AVR tinkering using both C and Assembly.
 This project is a collection of some libraries and code for actual projects.
-The code is written in either C99, or AVR assembly.
+The code is all either C99, or AVR assembly.
 One of the main goals of this project is to teach myself the needed concepts to write AVR code without the Arduino libraries.
 If it seems like I'm reinventing the wheel here, that's exactly the point.
-The other main goal is to make some cool projects, that actually do things, the `led_matrix.c` for example plays [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) on an 8x8 LED matrix.
+The other main goal is to make some cool projects, [led_matrix.c](https://github.com/nixpulvis/avr/blob/master/led_matrix.c) for example plays [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) on an 8x8 LED matrix.

 ## Getting Started

-I'm doing all of this excursively on OSX, so I can only speak from experience to what is needed for this operating system.
+I'm developing this project on OS X. If you are using another system, this project should still work for you.
+You will need to install the needed system dependencies yourself.

 ### Installing Dependencies

-Make sure you have the following packages installed with Homebrew.
+Make sure you have these packages installed with Homebrew:

 - avr-binutils
 - avr-gcc